 One of the three key factors that influence the rate of genetic gain, is the generational interval (length).
 A recent analysis of the Hereford breed has shown that the average age of bulls used between 2010 and 2014 is 4.5 years.
 The average cow age is 5.1 years.
 A goal for the breed should be to bring the age of bulls used closer to 2.5 years rather than 4.5 years.
 Selection of the right young bulls at yearling age is fundamental to reducing generation length in Hereford cattle.
 The higher the percentage of carefully selected young sires used, the greater the genetic improvement will be made within the breed.

-A successful young sire program relies on the following:
+A successful young sire program relies on:

 1. Selection of yearling bulls with high merit and structural soundness